naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 Companies are on a constrained timeline and budget to conduct interviews.
 Interviewing is costly, so companies look for ways in which they can maximize the signal of a potential candidate without wasting too many resources on a "dud".
 Many companies believe that the most damaging thing that can happen to a company is hiring the wrong person.
 In this vein, interviewers are encouraged to pass over potential "good" candidates until they find their one "great" candidate.
 LC style interviews provide a quick and easy, binary decision making process.
 "Did the person solve the problem?
 No?
 Ok then, let's move on."

-The second benefit is the widely circulated belief that the engineers who can solve these LC problems are either hard workers who take their career seriously, or naturally gifted problem solvers.
-The former represent the aspects of hard work and grit (the ideal worker), and the latter embody the traits of a mythical 10x engineer.
+The second benefit is the widely circulated belief that the engineers who can solve these LC problems are either hard workers who take their career seriously and prepared adequately, or naturally gifted problem solvers.
+The former represent the aspects of hard work and grit ("the ideal worker"), and the latter embody the traits of a mythical 10x engineer.
 In either case, these engineers will be a boon to your organization, so it makes sense to wait for one of these guys (or gals) to show up so you can reap the benefits.

 ## What's wrong with these interviews